python/cpython/Doc/library/winreg.rst

    Restores registry reflection for the specified disabled key.

-   *key* is an already open key, or one of the predefined :ref:`HKEY_* constants <hkey-constants>`.
+   *key* is an already open key, or one of the predefined :ref:`HKEY_* constants
+   <hkey-constants>`.

-   Will generally raise :exc:`NotImplemented` if executed on a 32-bit Operating System.
+   Will generally raise :exc:`NotImplemented` if executed on a 32-bit operating system.

    Restoring reflection for a key does not affect reflection of any subkeys.